Impacted Third Molars

 Wisdom teeth are the last teeth to erupt within the mouth.
 When they align properly and gum tissue is healthy, wisdom teeth do not have to be removed.
 Unfortunately, this does not generally happen.
 The extraction of wisdom teeth is necessary when they are prevented from properly erupting within the mouth.
 They may grow sideways, partially emerge from the gum, and even remain trapped beneath the gum and bone.
 Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to successfully erupt.

-With an oral examination and x-rays of the mouth, Dr. Cayo and Dr. Boisen can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
-Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
-Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.
+With an oral examination and x-rays of the mouth, Dr. Cayo and Dr. Boisen can evaluate the position of the wisdom teeth and predict if there are present or potential future problems.
+Studies have shown that early evaluation and treatment results in a superior outcome for the patient.
+Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Cayo and Dr. Boisen have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+Dr. Cayo and Dr. Boisen have the training, license, and experience to provide various types of anesthesia and will assist patients in selecting the best option.

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
-To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at 970-240-4485.